towolf/towolf.github.com/docs/PsychBasic/MachAbsoluteTimeClockFrequency.markdown

 frequency depends your  hardware, both the model of CPU and a system hardware clock.

-Mach Kernel functions which assign real\-time "Time constraint priority" status to threads give parameters in Mach time base units.
+Mach Kernel functions which assign real-time "Time constraint priority" status to threads give parameters in Mach time base units.
 The counter which clocks time allocated to your thread counts time in these units.
 Use the absolute timebase clock frequency returned by MachAbsoluteTimeClockFrequency to convert